Motorcycle Helmet Laws in Georgia

-Georgia’s motorcycle helmet law requires all motorcyclists and passengers to wear the protective headgear.
+The motorcycle helmet laws in Georgia require all motorcyclists and passengers to wear the protective headgear.
 A helmet can easily mean the difference between life and death if you are involved in a motorcycle accident and are thrown from your bike.
 Landing on your head or banging your head against the pavement or another object with excessive force can result in a life-altering traumatic brain injury—if you survive at all.

 Throughout Georgia, about 20 percent of motorcycle accidents result in head and neck injuries.
 A spinal cord injury can leave you paralyzed and a head injury can leave you with permanent brain damage.
 Wearing a helmet is not only mandatory; it is an easy way to protect not only yourself, but your family and your future as well.